-BLAR courses should be selected from: PSI 2215, Economics, and Statistics One to three credit hours of an internship Contact: Drs.
-Iglich or Alspach, Biology Five four-credit courses; at least three must be at the 2000 or 3000 level.
+BIO 1111 Principles of Biology I BIO 1112 Principles of Biology II CHE 1101 Introductory Chemistry I CHE 1102 Introductory Chemistry II CHE 2217 Organic Chemistry I CHE 3321 Biochemistry I BIO 2203 Genetics BIO 3310 Cell Biology BIO 2208 Molecular Biology BIO 3365 Genomics EITHER BIO 3301 Immunology OR BIO 3323 Developmental Biology EITHER BIO 3309 Adv.
+Molecular Genetics OR BIO 3309 Adv.
+Human Genetics In addition there is a distribution requirement.
+At least one course must be taken from Groups 2-4 of the Basic Major courses.
+Note that BIO 3311 and 3301 are Group 2 courses, so either would satisfy this portion of the distribution requirement.
+Finally, the Capstone experience as part of the Biology major is required.
+MINOR IN BIOLOGY (20 HRS.)
+Five four-credit courses; at least three must be at the 2000 or 3000 level.
 BIO 1111 and 1112 are required for all upper division courses.
-Alternate Career Options for the Biology Major: - A. BIOLOGY AND CHEMISTRY DOU-BLE MAJOR (also see Chemistry major requirements) - B. BIOLOGY MAJOR AND CHEMISTRY MINOR (see Chemistry minor requirements) Biology Course Descriptions (BIO) 1111 Principles of Biology I 4 credits This course is intended for prospective science majors and is required, along with BIO 1112 before all Biology courses at the 2000 level or above.
+Alternate Career Options for the Biology Major: - A. BIOLOGY AND CHEMISTRY DOUBLE MAJOR (also see Chemistry major requirements) - B. BIOLOGY MAJOR AND CHEMISTRY MINOR (see Chemistry minor requirements) Biology Course Descriptions (BIO) 1111 Principles of Biology I 4 credits This course is intended for prospective science majors and is required, along with BIO 1112 before all Biology courses at the 2000 level or above.
 It focuses on unifying concepts of species and adaptations of species to change.
 The first semester is an overview of cell biology including cell structure, cell metabolism, cell reproduction, enzyme action, DNA, protein, and genetics.
 The laboratory emphasizes basic techniques and is an integral component of each semester.
 Courses include laboratory.